How to get an antifungal cream for your skin?

 - Uses: Fungal infections such as athlete’s foot, ringworm, candidiasis, dandruff

-- Formulation: Cream, shampoo, foam, gel
+- Formulation: Ketoconazole cream, Ketoconazole shampoo, foam, gel

 - Brand names: Nizoral, Extina, Xolegel